stojkovskistefan/togaf/README.md

 C. You would identify where the Application Architecture, specifically the logical components and services, fails to support timely order processing and leads to higher costs.
 You would determine the necessary changes to the system's data flows that would enable faster processing times and improve customer satisfaction while reducing costs.
 Finally, you would gather stakeholder input on prioritizing improvements to the value streams and data flows to achieve these goals.

 D. You would model the current state of the fulfillment system's application and data components, then develop a Target Architecture that focuses on reducing order processing time and operational costs.
 You would create views to describe how the future state will improve efficiency, then identify the gaps between the current and target states to generate a roadmap of required changes.

+**Answer:** B

+**Explanation:**
+TOGAF advocates for analyzing current architectures, identifying incremental improvements, and evaluating costs and benefits with stakeholder input.
+By analyzing information flows and value streams, identifying incremental changes, and involving stakeholders in evaluating costs and benefits, the architecture can be improved in a way that aligns with business priorities.
+This approach ensures that changes are both effective and aligned with enterprise goals.

 ---